12 May, 2023

 No comments yet

-Sydney to Melbourne is one of the most iconic drives in Oz.
-If you’re planning a journey down under with one of our super sturdy and spacious Spaceship campers, you simply have to check out this famous coastal route which takes you all the way from the region of New South Wales to Victoria along the south eastern corner of the island nation.
-You’ll experience everything from rugged coastline to surfer beaches, quaint little seaside towns to waterfall walks; and we promise you that there’ll be some pretty awesome food and some ice cold beers waiting for you along the way too.
+Sydney to Melbourne is one of the most iconic drives in Australia.
+If you’re planning a journey down under with one of our super sturdy and spacious Spaceship campers, you simply have to check out this famous coastal route which takes you all the way from the region of New South Wales to Victoria along the southeastern corner of the island nation.
+You’ll experience everything from rugged coastline to surfer beaches, quaint little seaside towns to waterfall walks, and we promise you that there’ll be some pretty awesome food and some ice-cold beers waiting for you along the way too

 Planning your trip: from Sydney to Melbourne

 The journey will begin in the illustrious city of Sydney, a sprawling and cosmopolitan city set at the foothills of the Blue Mountains and set along the coast of the South Pacific.
 Everybody knows Sydney and anyone who comes here loves it so we would definitely recommend spending some quality time here checking out the sights.

 Your route will then take you along the coast past Wollongong down through the Australian Capital Territory - home to the capital of Canberra located further inland and a great diversion if you wish - then down through Batemans Bay, Dalmeny, Wallaga Lake, Eden and Green Cape where the journey will be an awe-inspiring mix of secluded beaches, rugged rocks and lush green hills.

 When you drive through Ben Boyd National Park in particular (at the edge of the Capital Territory), the coastline will be complemented by the verdant vegetation.
 The next bit of the journey will curve down to face the south approaching the Bass Strait and will take you through a number of small national park zones as well as some pretty towns and villages set along the seafront such as Golden Beach, The Honeysuckles and the iconic Ninety Mile Beach Marine National Park